/ Undergraduate /

 • Audience engagement

-Not only will you develop journalistic skills such as research, identifying and interviewing credible sources, editing texts, and selecting stories for publication, but you will also gain knowledge about the business of media.
-This prepares you for a more detailed exploration of various aspects of the media environment in the subsequent years.
+In addition, you will develop journalistic skills such as conducting research, identifying and interviewing credible sources, editing texts, and selecting stories for publication.
+You will also gain general knowledge about the business of media, familiarising you with the professional media environment already before you graduate.

 Learning